Organs of the body | Their Locations and Internal Functions

 Urinary bladder

-This is a storage vesicle that stores urine brought from the kidneys by the ureters until there is voluntary urination.
+This is a storage vesicle that stores urine brought from the kidneys by the ureters until voluntary urination.

 Urethra